recbus/caribou/README.md

 To ensure that the critical source data is not corrupt (relative to the actual transacted data) caribou computes the signature (a cryptographic hash) of each migration and transacts it along wth the migration's transaction data payload.
 This signature authenticates the transaction data of the migration (whether supplied directly by `:tx-data` or returned by `:tx-data-fn`) as well as its (recursive) dependencies.
-Note that even though Datomic has two ways of expressing transaction data (entity maps and datom vectors) the signature is computed from the Clojure data structures used to express the transaction data, not the resulting datoms.
-You cannot switch from entity maps to datom vectors without changing the signature of a migration.
+Note that even though all Datomic transaction data can be expressed as either entity maps or datom vectors, the signature is computed from the Clojure data structures used to express the transaction data, not the resulting datoms.
+You cannot switch from entity maps to datom vectors (or vice-versa) without changing the signature of a migration.

 The hash of a `:step-fn` migration is a special case: caribou considers the step function's presence in a migration and ignores its side effects and even its symbol name (thus allowing for namespace refactors).
 Beware of this limitation when you really care about "identical"